marcocspc/58wq/_posts/2021-10-25-Headless-h264-xrdp-server-with-LXD-container.md

 Get the driver (answer Yes if the driver wants to override any config):

 ```
-sudo lxc exec $CONTAINER -- bash -c "mkdir ~/downloads && cd downloads && dnf install aria2 -y && aria2c -x 16 -s 16 https://us.download.nvidia.com/XFree86/Linux-x86_64/460.32.03/NVIDIA-Linux-x86_64-460.32.03.run && chmod +x NVIDIA-Linux-x86_64-460.32.03.run && ./NVIDIA-Linux-x86_64-460.32.03.run --no-kernel-module"
+sudo lxc exec $CONTAINER -- bash -c "mkdir ~/downloads && cd downloads && dnf install aria2 -y && aria2c -x 16 -s 16 $NVIDIADRIVER_URL && chmod +x ./$NVIDIAINSTALLER && ./$NVIDIAINSTALLER --no-kernel-module"
 ```

 ## Fedora Gnome Desktop

-We use Fedora desktop here, but feel free to apply the same principles to your dist of choice.
+We use Xfc4 desktop here, but feel free to apply the same principles to your dist of choice.
 We also install xrdp, since the hardware acceleration is given by xorgxrdp (which will be installed later).

 ```
-sudo lxc exec $CONTAINER -- dnf install -y @gnome-desktop xrdp
+sudo lxc exec $CONTAINER -- dnf groupinstall -y Xfce\ desktop
 ```

 ## H264 Hardware-Accelarated XRDP